2022 I.C.E. Exchange Call for Proposals Closed

 - Session will provide information suitable for experienced credentialing professionals

 - Session may provide technical information, new or cutting-edge developments, or discuss strategic considerations

 I.C.E. accepts proposals for the following sessions:

-- Half-day Pre-conference workshops— Scheduled for 3 hours on the first day of the conference, November 17
+- Half-day Pre-conference workshop— Scheduled for 3 hours on the first day of the conference, November 17

-- Concurrent sessions— 60 or 90 minute presentations.
+- Concurrent session— 60 or 90 minute presentations.
 Example of formats include: